yandthj/HPC/docs/Documentation/Systems/Gila/running.md

 Gila is optimized for single-node workloads.
 Multi-node jobs may experience degraded performance.
 All MPI distribution flavors work on Gila, with noted performance from Intel-MPI.
 Gila is single-threaded, and applications that are compiled to make use of multiple threads will not be able to take advantage of this.

+!!! tip "VASP"
+    For performance recommendations and examples specific to VASP jobs on Gila, please see the [VASP documentation page](../../Applications/vasp.md#vasp-on-gila).

 ## Example: Compiling a Program on Gila

 In this section we will describe how to compile an MPI based application using an Intel toolchain from the module system.
 Please see the [Modules page](./modules.md) for additional information on the Gila module system.